 I am a man who believes in Joy and Possibilities.
 Throughout my life, I have strived to seek the joy in each moment, and to discover the possibilities life continually offers.
 On my journey, I’ve found that — whether they are facing very challenging life circumstances at the moment, or just facing the challenge of navigating through life itself — many people are looking for something more in their daily living.
 They yearn for something deeper…a more meaningful connection to their own creative potential, and the ability to manifest the possibilities for which they’ve longed.
 My work is about helping people, in any moment of life, connect deeply to what they truly want to create, from a place of joy and passion…and to discover ways of being that support them in moving toward their goals.
 I believe everyone has gifts to share, and I find great joy in supporting the dreams, visions and aspirations of others; to constantly hold the space for the possible; to support everyone in saying YES to life!

-In addition to life and leadership coaching for individuals, he is also a team lead at Leading ChangeMakers, which seeks to achieve racial equity in nonprofit arts leadership.
-Bryan currently serves on the advisory board of CNP: the Counter Narrative Project, which builds power amongst Black gay men, and the board of the Bronx Academy of Arts and Dance, which supports creative work in all disciplines that are empowering to women, Latinos and people of color, and the LGBTQ+ community.
+In addition to professional coaching for individuals, he is also a team lead at Leading ChangeMakers, which seeks to achieve racial equity in nonprofit arts leadership.
+Bryan currently serves on the board of the Bronx Academy of Arts and Dance, which supports creative work in all disciplines that are empowering to women, Latinos and people of color, and the LGBTQ+ community.
 He also continues to work as an independent arts producer, and is a founding member of the Black theater producing collaborative, Harlem9.

 “Vision is the art of seeing what is invisible to others.”